 Doctoral study must be completed within six years of the mandatory doctoral advising session, which occurs at 18 earned and/or enrolled credit hours.
 Any courses that are completed outside of the six-year limit must be revalidated.
 Form G504 Revalidation of Outdated Courses is used to initiate the petition and the subsequent revalidation process as published in the Graduate Bulletin, when required prior to the Ph.D.
 Comprehensive Examination.

 Application for Graduation

 A late graduation fee will be charged to any graduate student who seeks special consideration for failing to apply for graduation by the semester deadline, as published in the Academic Calendar.
 The student is required to include an explanation of the extenuating circumstance that requires this consideration.
-A late application for graduation may only be considered when filed no later than 30 days prior to the last day of the semester, as published in the Academic Calendar.
-Paper Form G527L Late Application for Graduation will be submitted by the student to the Office of Graduate Academic Affairs to initiate this special consideration.
+A late application for graduation may only be considered when filed no later than 30 days prior to the last day of classes, as published in the Academic Calendar.
+Paper Form G527L Late Application for Graduation will be submitted by the student to the Office of Academic Affairs to initiate this special consideration.
 A late graduation application fee will be charged to the student’s account, in addition to the current applicable graduation application fee.

 Professional Master’s Degree